Do you knit, crochet or colour? If you don’t, would you like to? A therapeutic crafting group could be just the thing for you!

 - Increase happiness and protect the brain from damage caused by ageing (see CNN website)

-There are many reports and investigations that prove Therapeutic Crafting acts like yoga, meditation, and mindfulness rolled into one, for people who prefer the distraction of movement.
+There are many reports and investigations that prove Therapeutic Crafting acts like yoga, meditation, and mindfulness rolled into one.
+It’s good for people who prefer the distraction of movement.
 Here’s one of those reports, on the Healthlines website.
-If you’ve ever been recommended to take up one of these activities, but found them difficult to do because your mind kept running away with you, then knitting, crochet, colouring or crafting could be just what you’ve been looking for.
+If you’ve ever tried to take up these activities, but found your mind kept running away with you, then knitting, crochet, colouring or crafting could be the answer.

 Research shows that these activities calm the mind and distract from repetitive or negative thoughts, and even from pain.
-Even with activities using designs created by others, you can make small daily choices, such as yarn or pencil colour and pattern or outline, and this can help you when it comes to making larger decisions, and can also lift your mood.
-When practised in a group, crafting can provide a welcoming and supportive social environment, something to do with your hands so you don’t have to look at people while you talk, and you can work on projects for others or for charity, which can bring an increased sense of being useful, worthwhile, and valuable.
+Even using designs created by others, you can make small daily choices, such as yarn or pencil colour and pattern or outline.
+This can help when it comes to making larger decisions, and can also lift your mood.
+Working in a group, you get a welcoming and supportive social environment.
+You have something to do with your hands so you don’t have to look at people while you talk.
+And you can work on projects for others or for charity, increasing your sense of being useful, worthwhile, and valuable.

-Knitting as an occupational therapy has been used since the First World War, and is becoming more common in Pain Management Clinics, GP surgeries, care homes, workplaces and schools, as well as in community settings.
-It is an inexpensive way to improve your wellbeing and motivation, and you can also meet and socialise with people.
+Knitting as an occupational therapy has been used since the First World War.
+It’s becoming more common in Pain Management Clinics, GP surgeries, care homes, workplaces and schools, as well as in community settings.
+It’s an inexpensive way to improve your wellbeing and motivation, and you can meet and socialise with people.
 A crafting group can help with long-term support and monitoring if you need them.

-For more information or to book a session or arrange a group, please contact me, Karen Tucker, either through the Contact Form or by text or phone on 07719 756096.
-Tuition is also available in knitting, crotchet, cross stitch and tapestry, and you could even use one of my own knitting pattern designs, available on my Embrace Crafts website.
+For more information or to book a session or arrange a group, please contact me, either through the Contact Form or by text or phone on 07719 756096.
+Tuition is also available in knitting, crotchet, cross stitch and tapestry, and you could even use one of my own knitting patterns, available on my Embrace Crafts website.